LCPL Timothy Dobos

 Since his diagnosis, Timothy has experienced continued weakening of his limbs and uses a power chair most of the time.
 He also had surgery to add a feeding tube, since doctors expect that he will eventually lose his ability to swallow.

 Timothy and Robyn received their Homes For Our Troops home in August 2016.
 The home greatly enhances their quality of life.
 Since the home has complete wheelchair access, Timothy is able to move freely and interact with family members throughout the entire home.
 The adapted features such as roll- in shower and roll-under sinks help with his morning routine.
 A key feature of the home is the special track-lift system, since lifting Timothy in and out of his power chair previously caused much strain on Robyn’s back.

 With the burden of a monthly mortgage removed, Timothy was able to focus on furthering his education.
 In May 2018, he graduated from Lock Haven University with a degree in applied physics.
 The home is also spacious enough to accommodate Timothy’s growing family.
-He and Robyn became parents to their second child, Ezekiel, in May 2016, and their third son, Leonidas, was born in January 2019.
+He and Robyn’s second son, Ezekiel, was born in May 2016, and their third son, Leonidas, was born in January 2019.

 Timothy and Robyn chose to build their home in Pennsylvania, where they have built a strong support network through their church and Lock Haven University.